ehratjon/cil_2021/README.md

 Originally, everything was coded in torch.
 All lightning files are suffixed with `_l`.
 All lightning files copied from Mike/Jonathan are suffixed with `_l2`.
+All files I worked on afterwards to merge everything are suffixed with `_l3`.

 All sources used to write the code can be collected in:
 `SOURCES.md`